arlandev/data-test/src/bonus/README.md

 I used the same Neon table connection, which is a serverless PostgreSQL Database service.

+### For replication, I also added my docker-compose.yaml file.

 I added my tiktok_pipeline.py DAG file in this folder for visibility purposes.

 Thanks!